 Almost everyone is on social media, making it relatively easy to tell what kind of people we are interacting with.
 If I can find your potential tenants on social media, I should go through their profiles.
 Doing so will give me a glimpse of their lifestyles to help me make a better decision in choosing who I will rent out the house to and who is a risk to my community.

 This is a great way to run a background check.
 If I can find a close relative, I could reach out to find out more information.
 Such conversations also verify that I am dealing with the right person, especially for people who have common names.
+If you want to go deeper, you may want to do a national criminal history check nsw or something equal to it in your location so you have covered all bases.

 Suppose I am a landlord with other businesses that need my attention.
 In that case, I might not have the time to perform a thorough tenant screening.
 This is where a property manager comes to my rescue.
 Such people know their way around tenant-landlord relationships and have previous experience in handling different possible applications.
 A property manager may notice a questionable applicant who could have quickly passed by a first-time landlord.